AndyPiddock/LC-Snipets-Stacks/README.md

 All under a MIT licience

-drag stack - allows for non windowed, non decorated stack to be dragged
+dragStack.livecodescript - allows for non windowed, non decorated stack to be dragged

-quit stack - standard catch all quit routine
+quitStack.livecodescript - standard catch all quit routine